 Resident: Would you recommend this home?
-100 % Family: Would you recommend this home?
-91.7 % Survey results were reviewed by CQI committee: January 29, 2025 Survey results were shared and discussed with Resident Council: January 21, 2025
+90% Family KPI: Would you recommend this home?
+91.1% Survey results were reviewed at CQI committee: January 21, 2025.
+Survey results were shared and discussed with Resident Council: February 4, 2025

-Survey results were shared and discussed with Family Council: January 27, 2025

-A copy of the survey results was provided to Resident Council: January 21, 2025
+Survey results were shared and discussed with Family Council: N/A A copy of the survey results was provided to the Resident Council: February 4, 2025

-A copy of the survey results was provided to Family Council: January 27, 2025

-Survey results were posted on our bulletin board: January 8, 2025 Survey results shared with staff in the home: January 29, 2025 During discussions with the Residents and Family council when sharing our 2024 results, three areas were determined to be most important priorities for us to focus on and these are included in our 2025 QIP.
+A copy of the survey results was provided to Family Council: N/A We currently do not have a Family Council in our home.
+We continue to try and recruit members through newsletters, family forum and posting information about family council.
+As a result, we shared our resident and family experience survey results at a family forum meeting that was held January 22, 2025 Survey results were posted on our bulletin board: March 1, 2025 Survey results shared with staff in the home: February 28, 2025 During discussions with the Residents and Family forum when sharing our 2024 results, three areas were determined to be the most important priorities for us to focus on and these are included in our 2025 OIP.